sampl/protolang/readme.md

 ## License

-- This repo is licensed under the [GPL](license.txt).
+- Opens source license for this repo coming soon
-- Community-contributed lessons are licensed under the Creative Commons (license coming soon) and can be downloaded on [the website](https://protolang.com/it/lessons).
+- Community-contributed lessons are licensed under the Creative Commons (specific license coming soon) and can be downloaded on [the website](https://protolang.com/it/lessons).